splunk/public-o11y-docs/gdi/genericjmx/genericjmx.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the `genericjmx` monitor via the SignalFx Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the `genericjmx` monitor via the SignalFx Smart Agent Receiver.
 For a more flexible alternative, use [the JMX monitor](jmx).

 The Generix JMX integration monitors Java services that expose metrics on Java Management Extensions (JMX) using the GenericJMX plugin.
 The GenericJMX plugin reads Managed Beans (mBeans) from an MBeanServer using JMX.
 The monitor uses an embedded Java runtime.